Texting and Driving Accident Statistics - Distracted Driving (Updated 2022)

-Answering a text takes away your attention for about five seconds.
-That is enough time to travel the length of a football field.
+- Answering a text takes away your attention for about five seconds.
+Traveling at 55 mph, that's enough time to travel the length of a football field.

-Studies have found that texting while driving causes a 400% increase in time spent with eyes off the road.
+- Texting while driving causes a 400 percent increase in time spent with eyes off the road.

-94% of drivers support bans on texting while driving.
+- 94 percent of drivers support a ban on texting while driving.

-74% of drivers support bans on hand-held cell phone use.
+- 74 percent of drivers support a ban on hand-held cell phone use.